RDFLib: RDFLib and Python idioms

-RDFLib's use of various Python idioms mean it is fairly simple for programmers with only junior Python skills to manipulate RDF.
-On the other hand, the Python idioms are simple enough that someone familiar with RDF, but not Python, can probably work out how to use rdflib quite easily.
+RDFLib's use of common Python idioms makes it relatively easy for programmers with only basic Python skills to manipulate RDF.
+Conversely, the idioms are straightforward enough that someone familiar with RDF but not Python can likely learn to use RDFLib without much difficulty.

 The core class in RDFLib is Graph which is a Python dictionary used to store collections of RDF triples in memory.
 It redefines certain built-in Python object methods in order to exhibit simple graph behaviour, such as simple graph merging via addition (i.e. g3 = g1 + g2).

 RDFLib graphs emulate container types and are best thought of as a set of 3-item triples: